-Plaintiff Harper, on her own behalf and on behalf of the putative Class, against Defendants PPS, Gardendale Municipal Court Judge Kenneth Gomany in his official, nonjudicial capacity, and the City of Gardendale, Alabama
+Plaintiff Harper, on her own behalf and on behalf of the proposed Equitable Relief Class, against Defendants PPS, Gardendale Municipal Court Judge Kenneth Gomany in his official, non-judicial capacity, and the City of Gardendale, Alabama

-- 249. Plaintiffs re-allege and incorporate by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 250.
-The Contract violates public policy because it requires the charging of a probation fee in direct contradiction of Alabama law's prohibition against fees in municipal court. - 251.
+- 261. Plaintiff re-alleges and incorporates by reference each and every allegation contained in the preceding paragraphs as if fully set forth here. - 262.
+The Contract violates public policy because it requires the charging of a probation fee in direct contradiction of Alabama law's prohibition against fees in municipal court. - 263.
 Municipal courts may only impose monetary penalties of fines and court costs expressly provided by law.
 Ala.
 Code §§ 11-45-9(a); 12-19-153(a).
-Alabama law does not authorize such a municipal probation fee to be charged.

-- 252. Because the contract violates public policy, it is void and unenforceable. - 253.
-Plaintiff Harper and putative Class members are entitled to a declaration against Defendants that the contract is void and unenforceable. - 254.
-Plaintiff Harper and putative Class members are also entitled to preliminary and permanent injunction against Defendants enjoining enforcement of the Contract.
+Alabama law does not authorize such a municipal probation fee to be charged. - 264.
+Because the Contract violates public policy, it is void and unenforceable. - 265.
+Plaintiff Harper and putative Equitable Relief Class members are entitled to a declaration against Defendants that the contract is void and unenforceable, as well as a preliminary and permanent injunction against Defendants enjoining enforcement of the Contract and all future, substantively similar contracts.